Affirm/affirm-merchant-sdk-ios/README.md

 ### Checkout creation

-Checkout creation is the process in which a customer uses Affirm to pay for a purchase in your store.
+Checkout creation is the process in which a customer uses Affirm to pay for a purchase in your app.
 This process is governed by the `AffirmCheckoutViewController` object, which requires three parameters:

-- The `AffirmCheckout` object which contains details about the purchase itself
+- The `AffirmCheckout` object which contains details about the order
 - The `useVCN` object which determines whether the checkout flow should use virtual card network to handle the checkout.

-  - if set YES, it will return card info from this delegate
+  - if set YES, it will return the debit card information from this delegate
     ```
     - (void)vcnCheckout:(AffirmCheckoutViewController *)checkoutViewController completedWithCreditCard:(AffirmCreditCard *)creditCard
     ```

-  - if set NO, it will return token from this delegate
+  - if set NO, it will return checkout token from this delegate
     ```
     - (void)checkout:(AffirmCheckoutViewController *)checkoutViewController completedWithToken:(NSString *)checkoutToken
     ```

 - The `AffirmCheckoutDelegate` object which receives messages at various stages in the checkout process

-Once the AffirmCheckoutViewController has been constructed from the parameters above, you may present it as with any other view controller.
+Once the AffirmCheckoutViewController has been constructed from the parameters above, you may present it with any other view controller.
 This initiates the flow which guides the user through the Affirm checkout process.
 An example of how this is implemented is provided as follows:

 ```
 // initialize an AffirmItem with item details